eclipse/adore/documentation/technical_reference_manual/basic_usage/first_scenario.md

 ### Running Your First Scenario
-So you have emergent into the world as a new born by installing ADORe while simultaneously downloading the entire internet.
+So you have emerged into the world as a new born by installing ADORe while simultaneously downloading the entire internet.
 You look around and ahead you spot the ADORe CLI car on the horizon...